Magic Items

 Spell Completion

 This is the activation method for scrolls.
-A scroll is a spell that is mostly finished.
-The preparation is done for the caster, so no preparation time is needed beforehand as with normal spellcasting.
-All that's left to do is perform the finishing parts of the spellcasting (the final gestures, words, and so on).
-To use a spell completion item, a character must have a caster level equal to the scroll's.
+A scroll contains instructions for casting a spell, even if you do not know it.
+To use a spell completion item, your caster level must be equal to or higher than the scroll's.
 Activating a spell completion item is a standard action (or the spell's casting time, whichever is longer) and provokes attacks of opportunity exactly as casting a spell does.

 Spell Trigger